UCMJ Criminal Defense REMAIN SILENT. REQUEST COUNSEL.

 UCMJ Defense Attorneys Providing Justice & Legal Services for Clients Across the World

+Our Norfolk military criminal defense lawyers at The Griffin Law Firm are former military officers with years of experience handling UCMJ criminal violations.
 The military justice system of the United States exists to maintain discipline within the military.
 The military needs its own justice system, separate from the civilian criminal justice system, for several reasons.
 For one, the military often needs to regulate laws outside of the country’s borders.

+However, the most practical reason is military members adhere to many rules and regulations that simply do not apply to most civilians and fall outside of the jurisdiction of civilian courts.
 These rules and regulations can be found in the Uniform Code of Military Justice, abbreviated as UCMJ.
 The statutes found in the UCMJ are federal laws that apply to all service members, across all branches.

 Service members are still subject to civilian law and can be tried in civilian courts, which is most common for crimes that involve civilians.
 However, they are normally handled in Non-Judicial Punishment (NJP) proceedings for minor violations of the UCMJ or in military trials, known as courts-martial (also seen as courts martial or court-martials).